Best Content Delivery Network Providers in Canada – Top 6 Choices for SMBs

-What Are the Benefits of Using a CDN?
+What are the Benefits of Using a CDN?

 Well, there are a couple of benefits that I could think of—top of the list is that it saves you money.
-The truth is that hiring a CDN service and hosting provider saves on costs that you would have otherwise incurred if you invested in infrastructure and separate service providers across the globe.
+The truth is, hiring a CDN service and hosting provider saves on costs that you would have otherwise incurred if you invested in infrastructure and separate service providers across the globe.